callyral/jawsfetch/README.md

 ## To-do

+I don't really plan on developing these in the near future, but feel free to make a pull request.

 * Package amount: Fedora/dnf support

-This required using `dnf list installed | sed '1d' | wc -l`, meaning a second pipe.
+This requires using `dnf list installed | sed '1d' | wc -l`, meaning a second pipe.

 * Configuration: A config file for things like color, boldness, etc.